Not everyone has thousands of dollars lying around to spend on a top-end portrait lens.

 In fact, the selection is so wide that it can get a little overwhelming even just knowing where to start.

-Let's have a look at five excellent portrait lenses that will leave you happy with your photos and your pocketbook happy with the budget!
+Let's have a look at five best portrait lenses that will leave you happy with your photos and your pocketbook happy with the budget!

 Canon 50mm f/1.4 USM